 You might be pleasantly surprised to discover that Madrid is less expensive than some of its Western European counterparts.
 That’s a relief, but the city still isn’t what you’d call cheap.
 If you’re flying internationally without the help of credit card rewards, the expenses can get pretty high before you even arrive.

 Of course, there are other ways to save on travel.
 Sightseeing passes are one of my favorite tools for slashing expenses.
-Today, I’ll introduce you to the Go City Madrid Explorer Pass and explain how it can save you more than 50% on admission to some of the city’s most sought-after tourist attractions.
+Today, I’ll introduce you to Go City’s Madrid Explorer Pass and explain how it can save you up to 50% on admission to some of the city’s most sought-after tourist attractions.
 Let’s take a look!

-Save Money in Madrid – Grab the Madrid Explorer Pass and you can save more than 50% off the price of admission to the top sights in the city!
+Save Money in Madrid – Grab the Madrid Explorer Pass by Go City and you can save up to 50% off the price of admission to the top sights in the city!
 Get yours here.

-The Go City Madrid Explorer Pass is a sightseeing pass that includes single entry to three, four, five, six, or seven of Madrid’s 20 most popular attractions It can save you more than 50% on gate prices, and it even offers fast-track entry at select locations.
+The Madrid Explorer Pass by Go City is a sightseeing pass that includes single entry to three, four, five, six, or seven of more than 20 of Madrid’s most popular attractions It can save you up to 50% on gate prices, and it even offers fast-track entry at select locations.